julietmwong27/Respirometry/Respirometer_SOP.md

 1. Connecting the battery
   a.
 Unscrew the cap of the sealed battery compartment on the underside of the respirometer and locate the red and black cables.
 Attach the red clip to the positive terminal on the battery and the black clip to the negative terminal.
 Test your connection and battery power by turning the switch on the other side of battery compartment **clockwise**.
 The conveyor belt should start moving at a quick pace.
 Turn the switch off.
-    i.
   If the belt does not move or moves slowly, the battery needs to be switched out and recharged.
-    ii.
 As an additional check, you can unscrew a chamber, insert a stir bar in the center divet of the bottom, then reseal the chamber.
 Place the chamber in one of the chamber slots and note the rotation speed of the stir bar.
 If the stir bar is spinning slowly, the battery needs to be switched out and recharged.
   b.
 Place the connected battery inside the compartment and screw the lid on tightly, making sure the o-ring is properly positioned.
 Use a boa grip to tighten the lid with 1-2 quarter turns, then wrap with parafilm around the lid to seal the cap.
   c.
 Once you are sure the battery compartment is water tight, submerge the respirometer in the water bath.
   d.
 Situate the heater so it's fully submerged but not touching the respirometer stand or the Apex temp probe, and away from the battery compartment if possible.
 Consider the best placement of the temp probe, heater, and chiller outflow for adequate water monitoring and circulation.